 I draw from a variety of quantitative and qualitative methods to pursue my research interests.
 I have coded, compiled, and analyzed large-N datasets, including international events and web-scraped social media data.
 I have composed in-depth case studies that draw on semi-structured interviews and hundreds of primary and secondary source documents.
 I have conducted extensive field work in Jordan, Greece, and Iraq, including interviews with - and participant observation of - vulnerable migrants, aid workers, government officials, and Syrian militant group members.
 I have also designed and implemented survey and field experiments in Greece and Jordan using enumerators, text-messages, and Facebook.
 My regional expertise focuses on the Middle East, particularly Jordan, Syria, Iraq, and the Gulf.
 I am fluent in Jordanian and Syrian dialectical Arabic.

 I have worked with various aid organizations, including the International Organization for Migration (IOM) and Prolepsis, a Greek public health and nutrition aid organization, to design and implement ethnographic research programs and survey experiments.
-I have also worked as a professional translator for journalists and aid organizations in informal and formal refugee camps across the Greek mainland and islands.
+I have also worked as a translator for journalists and aid organizations in informal and formal refugee camps across the Greek mainland and islands.
 Prior to beginning my PhD at U.C.
-Berkeley, I worked as Public Information consultant for the IOM Iraq Mission in Jordan and Iraqi Kurdistan.
-In this capacity, I traveled to various camps for Syrian refugees and Iraqis displaced by ISIS in Ninewa, Dohuk, and Erbil, interviewing beneficiaries and photographing IOM aid distributions.
+Berkeley, I worked as Public Information consultant for the IOM Iraq Mission.
+In this capacity, I traveled to various camps for Syrian refugees and Iraqis displaced by ISIS in Ninewa, Dohuk, and Erbil, interviewing beneficiaries of IOM aid distributions.
 I have continued working with the IOM Jordan as a research consultant, leading projects that range from tracing smuggling routes from Jordan to Europe to assessing the impact of Syrian refugee returns on local host community economies in Jordan.
 I have a M.A. in Political Science from U.C.
 Berkeley, and a B.A. in International Relations and Politics, Philosophy, and Economics from Claremont McKenna College.